 Heart Disease and Diabetes

+Heart disease is high amongst people with diabetes of both types 1 and 2.
 A diabetic is at least two to four times more likely to have coronary artery disease.
 And once a person with diabetes has a heart or stroke event, it is very likely that it will recur again.
 Many diabetics are unaware of this statistic.

 When you have diabetes, it is important to do whatever you can to maintain a healthy heart.
 Diabetes causes heart disease because of the chemical changes in the blood.
 And then these changes make it very simple for fatty acids, (known as plaque), to form on the blood vessel walls.
 When this happens, you then have what is called premature artherosclerosis, or more simply called hardening of the arteries.
 This hardening of the arteries is how the blood vessels become narrow.
 They can also clog up completely, causing a massive heart attack.
-PAD, or Peripheral arterial disease is defined as a condition caused by heart disease.
-It is experienced most commonly by diabetics.
-When you have PAD, palque will form in the arteries that supply your blood to the lower extremities.
-This causes tissue in the feet for example, to die.
-This is why many times, amputations are required with diabetics.
-Preventing diabetes related heart disease is important then.
-Do you watch your cholesterol?
-With so many chemical changes in the blood, lower than average levels of your HDL which is the good cholesterol, are commonplace in diabetics.
-People with diabetes also seem to have greater leveles of triglycerides, while the LDL (the bad cholesterol), is more likely to clog your blood vessels.
-This is because those particles are smaller and more dense.
-Watch for these disorders if you already have them:

-2. Lipid disorders
+1. Hypertension 2.
+Lipid disorders

 3. High LDL (bad) cholesterol